Terms and Conditions for buying goods and services on our website

 - This cancellation right does not apply in the case of:

-- digital contents (software, e-books, audio books, PDFs, or other electronic templates, books or reports) once a download has started;
+- Digital contents (software, e-books, audiobooks, PDFs, or other electronic templates, books or reports) once a download has started;

-- any products that become mixed inseparably with other items after their delivery; or
+- Any products that become mixed inseparably with other items after their delivery; or

-- any products that are made to your specifications or are clearly personalised.
+- Any products that are made to your specifications or are clearly personalised.